patrick-llgc/Learning-Deep-Learning/paper_notes/tsp.md

 > Object detection is essentially a set prediction problem, as the ordering of the predicted objects is not required.
 Most modern object detectors uses a **detect-and-merge** strategy, and makes predictions on a set of dense priors.
 The dense priors makes NMS necessary.
 The detection model is trained agnostically wrt the merging step, so the optimization is not end-to-end and arguably sub-optimal.
 >
-> DETR removes the handcrafted parts such as dense prior design, GT assignment and NMS postprocessing.
+> DETR removes the handcrafted parts such as dense prior design, many-to-one label assignment problem and NMS postprocessing.
 >
 > DETR removes the necessity of NMS as self-attention component can learn to remove duplicated detection.
 The Hungarian loss encourages one target per object in the bipartite matching.